 “The best is yet to come, and we believe that together we can be that great generation.
 To get to where we are headed, we know that sometimes we must take action and challenge (even our very own!) systems, structures, and ways of doing stuff.
 This is not the end, it is just the beginning, so thanks for coming on the journey with us!”

 You know what’s the best part about ending the water bottle product?
 The supporters shared that they would continue supporting Thankyou as they respect and appreciate the value of the overall mission, which is impact.
 Thankyou got immediate feedback that prioritizing impact is a smart move.

 If you think this is simply a coincidence or anomaly, think again.
 Thankyou also does an initiative called Track Your Impact, where customers can see exactly how their purchase develops into social change metrics.
-This project was placed on hold with an announcement explaining Thankyou’s stance.
+(Note, this is on hold with an announcement explaining Thankyou’s stance).

 Perhaps another line from the Year in Review report mentioned earlier sums everything up:

 “Our challenge at Thankyou is to continually and profitably grow so we can make the most positive impact on ending global poverty.”